 - A competent person is employed and ensure that the assessment of reasonably foreseeable risks is undertaken, and control measures put in place that will reduce risks.
-This falls under the remit of the DoNESC Head of Estates and the Estates Officer (H&S). - Health, safety and well-being are integral throughout the Trust academies and the central team by implementing a system of managing safely so that all academies are rated as "low risk". - Support advice and guidance are available either through the DoNESC Head of Estates (H&S) or outsourced health, safety and well-being services and procedures.
+This falls under the remit of the DoNESC Head of Estates and assisted by the Health & Safety Advisor. - Health, safety and well-being are integral throughout the Trust academies and the central team by implementing a system of managing safely so that all academies are rated as "low risk". - Support advice and guidance are available either through the DoNESC Head of Estates (H&S) or outsourced health, safety and well-being services and procedures.

-b) Responsibilities of the Local Governing Body
+b) Responsibilities of the Governors

-The LGB will work together with the Headteacher/Principal, the Trust and where applicable the Local Authorities (District and County Council) to establish and meet health and safety objectives.
+Governors will work together with the Headteacher/Principal, the Trust and where applicable the Local Authorities (District and County Council) to establish and meet health and safety objectives.

-The LGB will address health and safety matters via Governing Body meetings and committees.
-The LGB will appoint a Health and Safety Governor to monitor and undertake an annual health and safety walk/check throughout the academy (HS07)
+The Governors will address health and safety matters via Governing Body meetings.
+Governors will nominate a Governor to accompany the Headteacher and/or site team representative on an annual health and safety walk/check throughout the academy.
+(HS07)

-Termly updates on health and safety will be submitted to the LGB by the Headteacher/Principal as part of the Headteacher/Principals report and an annual report submitted regarding the academy's health and safety performance.
+Termly updates on health and safety will be submitted to the Governors by the Headteacher/Principal as part of the Headteacher/Principals report and an annual report submitted regarding the academy's health and safety performance.
 (HS08)

-The Local Governing Body will ensure that:
+Governors will ensure that:

-- The Headteacher/Principal updates Section 18 the school health and safety policy for the academy, for approval and adoption by the local governing body. - Suitable and sufficient risk assessments of buildings and work activities are undertaken, and a written record of the assessments are kept, and appropriate control measures required are implemented "so far as is practicable". - Sufficient funding is allocated for health and safety e.g., in respect of training, protective equipment, any remedial work/service and maintenance of building. - Inspection reports, including those from the Trust/DoNESC or trade union health and safety representatives are considered and acted upon. - Health and Safety is a standing item on all agendas. - An annual health and safety report is published. - A positive health and safety culture is established and maintained.
+- Suitable and sufficient risk assessments of buildings and work activities are undertaken, and a written record of the assessments are kept, and appropriate control measures required are implemented "so far as is practicable". - Sufficient funding is allocated for health and safety e.g., in respect of training, protective equipment, any remedial work/service and maintenance of building. - Inspection reports, including those from the Trust/DoNESC or trade union health and safety representatives are considered and acted upon. - Health and Safety is a standing item on all agendas. - An annual health and safety report is published.

+• A positive health and safety culture is established and maintained.